Dasharo/docs/docs/glossary.md

 Unfortunately, some hardware platforms cannot be fully functional without binary blobs in the firmware.
-Some binary blobs have no EULA or any other licesnse discussing redistributability.
-To avoid issues Dasharo Blobs Transmission scripts extract blobs from SPI NOR flash backup and patch Dasharo open-source firmware distribution before initial deployment.
+Some binary blobs have no EULA or any other license discussing redistributability.
+To avoid issues, Dasharo Blobs Transmission scripts extract blobs from SPI NOR flash backup and patch Dasharo open-source firmware distribution before initial deployment.